 3823 Amarillo Blvd.
 East

 When you’re looking for friendly service and flavorful Mexican cuisine at a reasonable price, you can’t beat El Patron.
 Prepare yourself for its more-than-generous portions, such as the restaurant’s namesake, which includes a 10-ounce rib eye steak, two enchiladas, rice, beans, lettuce, tomato and sliced avocados.
 Just looking to unwind?
 Then enjoy El Patron’s $1.50 draft beer and margaritas on the rocks during Happy Hour.

 5807 SW 45th Ave.

 Authentic Mexican food is definitely on the menu at El Tejavan.
 We love the homemade guacamole served up thick with onions and cilantro.
 The ceviche makes for a great starter or a light meal.
 For authentic taste, try the soft corn tortilla chicken tacos.
 The recipes at El Tejavan have been passed down for generations, so everything’s good.

 Embers offers an array of cuisine from hamburgers and steaks to buffalo, lamb and seafood.
-We have our eye on the goat cheese and Applewood smoked bacon burger.
-You’ll savor your meal at lunch or dinner, seven days a week, and brunch on Saturdays and Sundays.
+We have our eye on the gourmet burger menu.
+You’ll savor your meal at lunch or dinner, seven days a week, and brunch on Sundays

 English Field House Restaurant